Converting Temps to Metric

 The main difference between these two is the order of operations.
 From celsius to Fahrenheit it is one fluid equation: x(1.8) + 32 = y.
 From Fahrenheit to Celsius it is two discreet equations: x-32 = y and y(.556) = y.

 Try it.
 You'll see why on a calculator.
 But most importantly, you'll see that fractions are just decimals in waiting.
-Not that fractions and factorials are not important, but sometimes a decimal is just easier.
+Not that fractions and factorials are not important, but sometimes a decimal is just easier. and polite.

 Again, since I work with kids all around the world, using metric is mission critical.
 Metric is also the language of science and the coming space race.
-We don't want a repeat of the beagle, right (the NASA built probe launched to Mars and destroyed because the European Space Agency was tracking kph and the US mph).
+We don't want a repeat of the beagle, right? (the NASA built probe launched to Mars and destroyed because the European Space Agency was tracking kph and the US mph).

 And that in a nutshell is why I much prefer the metric system.
 All measures are abstractions about the world around us and are ABSOLUTELY random.
 But a random abstraction based on easily replicable masses, objects and quantum phenomena is so much easier to replicate and use.